AtharvVichare/Evaluation-Test-Genie/README.md

 | Specific Task v2 | JetGLADC v2 (Stable-ChebNet + NT-Xent) | 72.90% | 0.7869 |
 | Specific Task v3 | JetGLADC v2 (Stable-ChebNet + Supervised contrastive) | 72.47% | 0.7999 |

-> ⚠ **Note on current metrics:** Quantitative metrics are directly dependent on full convergence of the contrastive loss (NT-Xent / SupCon).
-Complete convergence of InfoNCE-class losses at this scale is computationally intensive — the current implementation does not have access to the compute required to drive contrastive loss to its optimal minimum.
-Despite this, the model demonstrates meaningful progress: L₃ successfully reduces the distance between Z_G and Z'_G for SM jets across training, and the latent space develops emerging geometric structure with partial jet identity separation.
-With increased computational resources allowing full contrastive convergence, the discriminative potential of the pipeline is expected to improve substantially.
-The architecture and training protocol are validated — compute is the remaining bottleneck.

 ---